xen2cute/BO2-Zombies-Custom-Perks/README.md

 Perk-a-colas not added yet

-## Other notes
-For Die Rise and MOTD, although I haven't added the perk machines yet, they can still be obtained by using the perk test function, when you spawn in you can press a certain button and you will be given all the perks.
-I can't guarantee that everything will work correctly however.
+## How to modify perk machine position

-If you wish to change the position of the perk add these two functions below and add this line to the OnPlayerSpawned function.
+If you wish to change the position of the perk machines or add new ones, add this line to your OnPlayerSpawned function:
 ```
 self thread doGetposition();
 ```
+and add these two functions to the code:
 ```
 doGetposition()
 {